seatgeek/SGImageCache/README.markdown

 ## SGImageCache

-A lightweight iOS image cache with built in queue management.
+A lightweight iOS image and data cache with built in queue management.

 ### CocoaPods Setup